s-fifteen-instruments/qcrypto/docs/source/Theory.rst

 Specific Options
 ^^^^^^^^^^^^^^^^^^

 This section covers the specific options that QKDServer uses with qcrypto.
-For a general overview, see the subsection :ref:`subsection-general-flow`.
+For a general overview, see the subsection `subsection-general-flow`_.
 The goal of this section is to highlight options that will enhance understanding of the QKDServer backend.
 Hence, certain options that are more technical in nature may not be listed here.
 For a full list of options used in QKDServer, refer to `source code <https://github.com/s-fifteen-instruments/QKDServer/tree/master/S15qkd>`_.

-In QKDServer, :code:`readevents.c` is called with the following options in :code:`readevents.py` `[source] <https://github.com/s-fifteen-instruments/QKDServer/blob/master/S15qkd/readevents.py#L22-L29>`_:
+:code:`readevents.c` is registers the arrival timestamps of detected photons.
+It is called by QKDServer with the following options in :code:`readevents.py` `[source] <https://github.com/s-fifteen-instruments/QKDServer/blob/master/S15qkd/readevents.py#L22-L29>`_:

 ====== ==================================== ===========
 Option Argument                             Description